Alternative for Germany: Relationship with other groups

-Outside the Berlin hotel where the party held its inaugural meeting, it has been alleged that copies of Junge Freiheit, a weekly that is also popular with the far right, were being handed out.
-The Rheinische Post pointed out that some AfD members and supporters write for the conservative paper.
+It was alleged that outside the Berlin hotel where the party held its inaugural meeting, copies of Junge Freiheit, a weekly that is also popular with the far right, were being handed out.
+The Rheinische Post pointed out that some AfD members and supporters wrote for the paper.
 There was also a protest outside the venue of the party's inaugural meeting by Andreas Storr, a National Democratic Party of Germany (NPD) representative in the Landtag of Saxony, as the NPD sees AfD as a rival for Eurosceptic votes.

 In 2013, AfD party organizers sent out the message that they are not trying to attract right-wing radicals and toned down rhetoric on their Facebook page following media allegations that it too closely evoked the language of the far right.
 At that time, AfD checked applicants for membership to exclude far-right and former NPD members who support the anti-euro policy.
 The former party chairman Bernd Lucke stated that "[t]he applause is coming from the wrong side", regarding praise his party gained from the NPD.

 Members of Alliance 90/Green Party have accused AfD of pandering to xenophobic and nationalistic sentiments.
 There have been altercations between AfD members and Green Youth members.
 Following the 2013 federal election, the anti-Islam German Freedom Party unilaterally pledged to support AfD in the 2014 elections and concentrate its efforts on local elections only.
 Bernd Lucke responded by saying that the German Freedom Party's support was unwanted and sent a letter to AfD party associations recommending a hiring freeze.